andrewadcock/pixie/README.md

 2. Install for the project
    1. `pre-commit install`

+Having an issue running `pre-commit`?
+Something about python not being found?
+Start a virtual environment to fix this issue.

 ### Adding PIP requirements
 Add all required packages to `/backend/requirements.txt`.
 Remember to restart docker for installation.